dev-guy/react-spa/README.md

-# A Modern React SPA Browser App to Ring In 2021
+# A Modern React SPA to Ring In 2021

 This application is further described [here](docs/app-creation.md).